Miss the smell of the office printer? These candles recreate our prepandemic life

 Creative directors Katie Facada and Thibault Gerard initially launched the candles as a goodbye gift to a couple of colleagues, but they were such a hit with staff that they’ve made them available to the masses—for free.
 Although there is currently a limited quantity, the agency will restock by popular demand, according to Facada.
 All you have to do is go to the link on the Eau D’Office Instagram page to place an order, and before you can say “Let’s circle back on this,” your apartment will smell just like an overworked copy machine.

 There are six Eau D’Office scents to choose from, including “Breakfast Leftovers in Edit Suite 1,” reminiscent of a bacon, egg, and cheese; a “crisp and inky scent” called “Warm 96 Page Deck Left on the Printer”; and “Sushi Thursday at the Café,” which combines the scent of spicy wasabi with the “zesty cleaning spray” of a just-wiped table.
 “Afternoon Rush at the Coffee Bar” has been the most popular, according to Facada.
+(It’s currently out of stock.)

 Gerard and Facada worked with Ohio-based Candle Studio over Zoom to create the perfumes and tried to get the scent as authentic to their old office spaces and routines as possible.
 “As scented-candle makers, they naturally want to make things smell good and had some concerns with what we were trying to achieve with the scents,” recalls Gerard.
 “For us, it was less about creating ‘perfume-perfect’ scents and more about combining some of the scents to conjure a specific memory.”